links

 Documents

-About Bishop-Elect French
+About Bishop French

-Prior to joining diocesan staff, Bishop-Elect French spent twenty years in parish ministry.
+Prior to joining diocesan staff, Bishop French spent twenty years in parish ministry.
 She served congregations of all sizes and types, in a variety of roles and capacities.
 Most recently, she designed and oversaw the process to revise the Journey to Adulthood youth ministry curriculum, a program of Christian education for teens that has been used by thousands of Episcopal congregations since 1995.

 In North Carolina, she has served as President of the Standing Committee.
 There, she initiated work to address systemic racism and bias.
 She remains committed to working to end racism and White supremacy.

-Bishop-Elect French was raised in Toronto, Canada, in a secular home.
+Bishop French was raised in Toronto, Canada, in a secular home.
 She was baptized, confirmed, and sponsored for ordination through campus ministries at the University of Toronto.

 She holds a bachelors degree from Trinity College, University of Toronto (Economics, History), a Master of Divinity degree through the Toronto School of Theology, and a Doctor of Ministry degree is from Virginia Theological Seminary.
 She was ordained ordained a deacon in 2000 and a priest in 2001 in the Diocese of Edmonton, Anglican Church of Canada.